-These courses utilize comparative readings and discussions, as well as participatory field research and exercises with the local community to understand the relationships between people, places, actions, and values.
+These courses utilize comparative readings and discussions, participatory field research, and exercises with the local community to understand the relationships between people, places, actions, and values.

 ANFS 370: Anthropology of Food

 The course will incorporate a variety of learning experiences: narrating food culture in an anthro-journalism project based on a field trip to food producers in Umbria, and visiting food museums and eco-museums.
 Through these class exercises, you will become an active participant and engage in ethnographic research in the classroom and in the local community.

 Ideal for Majors in: Anthropology, Sociology, Environmental Studies, Food Studies, Gender Studies

 ESUS 310: Placemaking: Creating Sustainable Urban Spaces and Communities

 Working closely with Borgo Bello, you will learn about the history of Perugia and examine how the past has shaped the cultural, political, and social landscape of the city today.
 This course will utilize participatory planning workshops, comparative readings and discussions, and urban exploration exercises to understand the relationship between the abstract idea of community and a city’s physical landscape.
 You will explore the neighborhood’s spaces, meet and interview key actors, and organize as well as attend Borgo Bello’s cultural activities to mold vital urban spaces into friendly and inclusive communities.

 Ideal for Majors in: Environmental Studies, Sociology, Anthropology

 This course will introduce you to psychological research methods and practice.
 You will design and carry out a field research project in collaboration with an international group of psychologists, the local city government, non-profit organizations, and Italian university students.
 Research themes will include goals, ownership, and morality in order to better understand intercultural differences.